How do I get into Medicine?

 The GAMSAT has been described by most people as ‘the most horrible thing I've ever had to do in my life’.
 Do not make the mistake of thinking that if you do a Biomedicine or Biosciences degree, you will automatically be offered a place in Medicine, as some universities misleadingly make you believe.
 If you miss out on a place in Medicine, you may end up with a degree that is not useful for your future, and a waste of several years of your life.

 The median age of students entering graduate medical programs in Australia is 25.4 years.
 By that age, you would have completed your medical degree and probably working as a Registrar in your chosen specialty if you choose the Year 12 entry (UMAT) route.
-Imagine entering medical school at 25 via graduate entry, then trying to study for the specialist training exams in your early thirties with family to care for!
+Imagine entering medical school at 25 via graduate entry, then trying to study for the specialist training exams in your early thirties with a family to care for!

 Further, when you apply through the graduate entry pathway, you can only apply to one university (with upto 6 preferences) and you will be interviewed only by one university.
 The universities have colluded to make it this way, so that it is less work for them and easier for them to select students (although it imposes harsh restrictions on aspiring doctors).

 Some people think universities are education oriented organisations, but in reality they are massive businesses with annual income of each university around a billion dollars - they earn about $30,000 per year of study at university for each student they enrol (about $10,000 from you, and the rest from the government).
 This means that the longer you study at university, the better it is for them.
 This is the reason why some universities are moving towards graduate-entry medical programs.
 It is to increase universities' income, not because it is good for you!
 Furthermore, universities are prohibited from charging full fee for undergraduate medicine, but they can charge full fee for graduate medicine!